 Most live rock comes from areas close to natural reef habitats.
-It basically consists of dead and washed away coral, overgrown with a multitude of organisms.
+It consists of dead and washed away coral, overgrown with a multitude of organisms.
 Highly porous with a larger surface than most filters can provide for, it became home to numerous organisms, plants, microbes, invertebrates and other animals living in and on the rock.

 The purpose of live rock in marine tanks is to establish biological filtration (nitrification).
 This, and sometimes a protein skimmer, will meet all the filtration requirements for your aquarium.